HeardLibrary/digital-scholarship/computer/files-mac.md

 <img src="../images/get-info.png" style="border:1px solid black">

 The Get Info window shows all kinds of information about the file, including its kind, size, and often a preview of how the file would be rendered.

+## Unhiding file extensions

-There is also a checkbox to control whether the file extension is displayed for that particular file.
+The Get Info window also has a checkbox to control whether the file extension is displayed for that particular file.
 Unchecking that box makes the extension show up in the file name in Finder:

 Here's what the icon looks like when the extension is being hidden: